 HERE IS WHAT TO EXPECT

-When school champions receive their confirmation of registration, each speller will be assigned to a group identified by color.The preliminary rounds of the competition will be held in the morning of February 28th, 2015.
+When school champions receive their confirmation of registration, each speller will be assigned to a group.The preliminary rounds of the competition will be held in the morning of March 5th, 2016.
 Finalists will be determined on how well each speller does in three separate rounds of activities.
 Finalist will be announced immediately following the lunch hour.

-The Grand Finals will begin in the morning on March 7, 2015.
+The Grand Finals will begin in the afternoon on March 5, 2016.
 Finalists will then compete in a classical oral spelling competition, where spelling words will be addressed to the speller, and if the speller does not answer correctly, he or she will leave the competition.
 This will continue until only one speller is left, and that speller will be declared the IVRSB Champion.

 THE THREE VENUES